Culture Center of Tartu

 Download 1800 Pixels JPEG Image.

 Maximize the potential of this 1800-pixel image: at 300 DPI, it delivers exceptional detail up to 6 inches, while at 150 DPI, it offers clarity for prints up to 12 inches.
-High-res, no watermark images await those with press accreditation.
-For instant access, download a low-res version.
-Please check the Image Credits Section for photo acknowledgements.
+Press credentials grant access to download high-res, watermark-free images.
+Alternatively, download a low-res version instantly.
+Acknowledgements for photographs are in the Image Credits Section.

 Unique Properties